Blog Banner SVG

 Om Adesh Ghai

-Starting a business alone doesn’t mean working without protection.
-Registering a One Person Company (OPC) lets solo entrepreneurs run their venture with full control and legal backing.
+Starting a business alone doesn’t always mean working without legal protection.
+The process of One Person Company incorporation lets solo entrepreneurs run their venture with full control and legal backing.
+Knowing clearly the advantages of a One Person Company and its disadvantages will help entrepreneurs to evaluate whether this structure fits their long-term goals.
 It offers:

 • Credibility